-3.8 As stated above Network Rail's agents Hamer Associates pre consultation were actively consulting with the NFU regional office and two pre consultation meetings were held at Newmarket.
+3.9 As stated above Network Rail's agents Hamer Associates pre consultation were actively consulting with the NFU regional office and two pre consultation meetings were held at Newmarket.
 The NFU were fully informed of what was happening with the two consultations running in June /July 2016 and followed by the second consultation in September /October 2016.
 The NFU then found out in December 2016 that Bruton Knowles were now acting as the agents for Network Rail.
 Andrew Prouse called the NFU to introduce himself and explain that Bruton Knowles were acting.

-3.9 Calls were received from NFU members stating that Bruton Knowles were carrying out farm meetings again and did not seem to have the details as to what had been discussed at previous meetings with Hamer Associates.
-New proposals/changes were being proposed and consulted on again in January 2017.
+3.10 Calls were received from NFU members stating that Bruton Knowles were carrying out farm meetings again and did not seem to have the details as to what had been discussed at previous meetings with Hamer Associates.
+It seemed that the information held by Bruton Knowles was patchy.
+New proposals/changes were being proposed and consulted on again in January 2017 and that any progress made with Hamer Associates early on in the process had been undone.
 There seemed to be very poor communication and this was causing confusion as to whether the process was starting from scratch.